Kevinsebmat/Kevflix/README.md

 ___________________________________________________________________________________________________________________________________________________________
 - Back and front end User authentication
 - Scrollable lists of movies along with its genre
-- Functioning search bar that displays the respective titles
 - Users can add titles to their List.
 - Users can add, edit and delete lists containing their favorite titles.
 - Users can create up to five individual user profiles.
-- Movie previes upon mouse hovering over the respective thumbnail.
+- Movie previews upon mouse hovering over the respective thumbnail.